Let Simon & O’Rourke Law Firm P.C. Be Your Tanker and Freighter Accident Injury Lawyers

 - … and much more.

-Cargo Ship Accident Injuries
+Tanker, Freighter and Cargo Ship Accident Injuries

 Heavy loads, poor weather conditions, and tight deadlines can lead to accidents aboard cargo vessels.
-Whether the vessel is a small operator or a large container ship, the margin for error is exceedingly small and the odds of serious injuries are often unbelievably high.
+Whether the vessel is a small boat or a large container ship, the margin for error is exceedingly small and the odds of serious injuries are often unbelievably high.

 - Head and neck trauma